tnebooks/12th-biology/content.en/botany/reproduction/_index.md

 {{< hint info >}}

-* Recall various types of reproduction in lower and higher organisms.
-* Discuss different methods of vegetative reproduction in plants.
-* Recognise modern methods of reproduction.
-* Recall the parts of a flower.
-* Recognise the structure of mature anther.
-* Describe the structure and types of ovules.
-* Discuss the structure of embryo sac.
-*  Recognise different types of pollination.
-* Identify the types of endosperms.
-* Differentiate the structure of Dicot and Monocot seed.
+- Recall various types of reproduction in lower and higher organisms.- Discuss different methods of vegetative reproduction in plants.- Recognise modern methods of reproduction.- Recall the parts of a flower. - Recognise the structure of mature anther.- Describe the structure and types of ovules.- Discuss the structure of embryo sac. -  Recognise different types of pollination.- Identify the types of endosperms.- Differentiate the structure of Dicot and Monocot seed.
 {{< /hint >}}